jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ### The Problem Packer Solves

 While by 2010 Vagrant was being used to manage VMs, there was no tool that could be used to quickly and reliably create VMs.
-This problem was solved by Hashicorp and is called [Packer](https://packer.io "Packer.io").
+This problem was solved by HashiCorp and is called [Packer](https://packer.io "Packer.io").
 Packer, much like the name suggests, allows you to automate the installation of operating systems.  or better said, "Packer is a tool for creating machine and container images for multiple platforms from a single source configuration[^155]."
 Operating systems from Windows to Linux to BSD were all designed to be installed manually.
 This makes sense if you think about it, unlike installing software, there is no existing operating sytsem when you are installing an operating system, making automatic installation difficult--especially since having a constant network connection is a relatively recent occurrence.

 Packer solved this problem by allowing you to create machine images.
 "A machine image is a single static unit that contains a pre-configured operating system and installed software which is used to quickly create new running machines.
 Machine image formats change for each platform.
 Some examples include AMIs for EC2, VMDK/VMX files for VMware, OVF exports for VirtualBox, and others[^155]."